me-aashish/chat360-assignment/README.md

 - User can search for the logs using `log_level`, `log_message`, `metadata.source`, and `timestamps` as well.
 - Instead of cli, I have made a web-UI for user friendly interface
 - Bonus features such as `Implement search within specific date ranges`, `Utilize regular expressions for search` have also been implemented.
-- In order to increase the speed of serach results, Redis as cache has been used which will do the caching of searched results.
+- In order to increase the speed of search results, Redis as cache has been used which will do the caching of searched results.
-- Proper structure of the codebase for better readibility
+- Proper structure of the codebase for better readibility.
+- For seaching using timestamps, you have to give full timestamp such as `2024-05-14T11:03:06.187Z`.

 ## List of features which could be implemented further
 - For ingesting the massive volumes, we could use the `Load Balancer`s which will monitor the health of current API server and will spin up a new API server if the current one starts to get choked.